 Between Kerrville and Junction is a rocky and forbidding divide.
 There was no remedy except a new and expensive is now a completed federal standard highway laid down on new courses by an engineer who loved the country and The East Texas division is now all financed except for studied the scenic delights of the hills and streams.
-Now the same engineer, is building.
-When that highway over Orange, Beaumont, Port Arthur, and Houston will be that divide is finished, cars will sweep into that Hill Country and find a new world.
+Now in the Kerrville territory, the other half, fashioned by the same engineer, is building.
+When that highway over that divide is finished, cars will sweep into that Hill Country and find a new world.

-Southward from San Antonio a third trunkline is being West of Huoston, on to San Antonio, a federal standard laid down-The Mexican extension, which also will have a connection from Houston and be a part of the highway around the Gulf from Tampa to Tampico.
-This goes south to the Rio Grande Valley, then sixty miles down the valley it is not long before these gravelled miles will be covered to Brownsville, on the way to Tampico and Mexico City.
-It is 240 miles from San Antonio through a primitive, un-The plans of the Old Spanish Trail call for a connec- settled country to the Valley.
+Southward from San Antonio a third trunkline is being laid down-The Mexican extension, which also will have a connection from Houston and be a part of the highway around the Gulf from Tampa to Tampico.
+This goes south to the Rio Grande Valley, then sixty miles down the valley to Brownsville, on the way to Tampico and Mexico City.
+It is 240 miles from San Antonio through a primitive, unsettled country to the Valley.
 The sixty miles in the Valley are through an irrigated and rich citrus fruit and truck section, where wealth is accumulating with rapid strides.
 In the past year millions have been voted for a paved highway along this trunkline.
 Now the Federation of Women's Clubs in that string of towns through the valley are fostering a move to line the Old Spanish Trail there with palms.
 Everyone proceeded to co-operate, and hardly was the ink dry on their first call to the people before the move had spread and an Avenue of Palms ninety miles long was in process of realization.
-It will fall to the men to solve the problems and build this system of highways, but it will be the women who will beautify it, and it will be the women also who will start the crusade to stop disfigurement by advertising signs.
+It will fall to the men to solve the problems and build this system of highways. but it will be the women who will beautify it, and it will be the women also who will start the crusade to stop disfigurement by advertising signs.